Here in the U.S., we’ve become a stressed-out society. What do other cultures do to manage the stress of daily life?

 Some societies have a different base from which they approach stressful situations.
 Americans have a can-do, solution-oriented mindset, whereas many Western European cultures embrace an attitude of, “it is what it is,” and are more accepting of negative or stressful events.

-Many societies have stronger family and societal networks, which many American have, for the most part, abandoned—our backyard oriented, fenced-in suburbia can isolate us from the greater community.
+Many societies have stronger family and societal networks, which many Americans have, for the most part, abandoned—our backyard oriented, fenced-in suburbia can isolate us from the greater community.

 What can we learn from the ways other cultures handle the stress of daily life?
 Here are some things people do around the world to manage it.